HIPOT AND ELECTRICAL SAFETY-TESTING FAQ

 A: There is no regulatory agency standard for this, primarily due to the great variety of designs and materials used

-most manufacturers do not have a test requirement for this parameter.
-The real current is, however, an excellent
+current trip point (even though most manufacturers do not have a test requirement for this parameter) since the real

-diagnostic tool.
-The undercurrent function is generally only used to verify that the power switch on the device-under-test
+current.
+Meanwhile, the undercurrent trip point setting is generally only used to verify that the power switch on the

 Q: What are the factory settings for the trip currents?

-A: Unless otherwise requested by the customer, set the total current to the maximum (10 on the vernier dial which
+A: Unless otherwise requested by the customer, the trip points on each tester are set to the maximum for the total

 Q: What is the difference between the real current and the total current?